tomas-dostal/PA2-2022/semester/README.md

 Literally any object or group of objects can be converted to PolyLine, but it is sufficient to implement any of the exporters actually only one method.

-Inheritance is used for some shapes, for example, a square is a special case of a rectangle and basically they are just four lines that are given some perpendicularity or parallelism, so they can be rendered with PolyLine.
+Inheritance is used for some shapes, for example, a square is a special case of a rectangle, and basically they are just four lines that are given some perpendicularity or parallelism, so they can be rendered with PolyLine.
 With a little imagination, this can also be applied to an ellipse, or a circle, which is a special case of an ellipse.